 Around 400 different species of bacteria can be involved in the formation of dental plaque.
 When bacterial strains linked to dental and other diseases take precedence in the mouth the equilibrium of the whole body is affected.
 It’s therefore essential to take action if your pet has bad breath, red or lightly bleeding gums, yellowish plaque and/or a thick layer of tartar on their teeth.
 Without intervention these symptoms of gum disease can progress to more serious health conditions:

 - Heart valve infection

 Restoring and maintaining healthy microbiome balance in the mouth helps to protect animals from dental disease and its links to more serious illness.

 The Provilan Solution to Pet Plaque Removal and Tartar Removal

 LUCAA+ Probiotic Pet Dental Spray 100ml contains healthy ‘good’ bacteria (probiotics), naturally sourced from plants.
-These helpful probiotics clean teeth and gums at a microbial level and inhibit the growth of harmful bacteria and foster better dental health.
+These helpful probiotics clean teeth and gums at a microbial level, inhibit the growth of harmful bacteria and foster better dental health.